 Grassroots is the University of Auckland Rural Health Club.

-If you’re a Nursing, Medicine, Optometry or Pharmacy student at UoA, you can join us!
+If you’re a Nursing, Medicine, Optometry, Pharmacy, Medical Imaging, or Audiology student at UoA, you can join us!

 We are all about promoting rural health and rural health careers.
 We put on awesome educational, sporting and social events which showcase what rural life has to offer those in the health field.

 Our events are geared not just towards rural students – everyone is encouraged to get a taste of what rural healthcare entails.
 So get involved and go hard.
 Rural Health.
 Hard.